 15. In recall elections, a minimum vote of ten percent of the membership must be received in order to affect a recall.
 A simple majority of the ballots cast will determine rejection or approval.
-16. The Election Officer will report directly to the Treasurer.
+16. The Election Officer will report directly to the Secretary.

 17. All candidates are allowed to submit a campaign letter to the Election Officer at any time during the campaign period, but no later than 5 days before the Ballots go out.
 All campaign letters will be sent out by the Election officer to the Membership, in one email, all at the same time, no later than the day before Ballots go out.